 As the first settlement on the island of Barbados, Holetown has a history of welcoming and entertaining guests that dates back centuries.
 There is indeed plenty to keep you busy, whether it be strolling along the boardwalk, lounging on one of the public beaches, or taking a hike.
 You may also be intrigued to know that Barbados is one of the island's in the Caribbean upon which casino gambling is legal, and you'll be able to find a couple of places within driving distance to give it a go.

-You'll discover a small variety of beaches to consider visiting in the area.
-Snorkeling is an option at several locations, for people who enjoy the underwater scene.
-You can click on each beach name to get additional information about that section of the coast.
+You will discover a handful of beaches to visit in the area.
+Snorkeling is an option at several locations, for those who enjoy this relaxing pastime.
+Just click on the name of the beach for a detailed guide to that individual beach.

 Ready for some action?
-Visitors looking to test their luck can find plenty of places to do so in and near the area.
+Visitors interested in testing their luck on the slots can find lots of venues where they can do so in and near the area.

-Lucky Horseshoe Saloon Bagatelle has a restaurant, so you can grab a bite to eat before, during or after the gaming action.
+Lucky Horseshoe Saloon Bagatelle has a restaurant, so you can eat before or after you try your luck.
 While you wait for you food, find out just how lucky you are.
 Lucky Horseshoe Saloon is not only a Western American style restaurant serving International fare, it is also a place to pull the slots.

 Help us improve!
 We welcome your corrections and suggestions.